 Breach of Fiduciary Duty

-The financial services industry reforms which have been embodied in Dodd Frank Act of 2010 which directed the SEC to study the issue of a uniform fiduciary standard for financial advisors.
-Many retail investors do not understand and are unclear about the roles played by brokerage firms and registered investment advisers and the impact of the different regulatory regimes that apply to each.
-This lack of understanding belies the problem of relying on what their brokers tell them believing that they are held to a higher fiduciary standard to their detriment.
-Because investors may not have the time, information or market sophistication, to fully understand today’s complex financial products understanding the different standards applicable to the professional they are working with is essential.Registered Investment Advisors vs. Stockbrokers
+Many retail investors today are unclear about the roles played by brokerage firms and registered investment advisors and the impact of the different standards that apply to each.
+This lack of understanding can result in investors relying on what their brokers tell them believing that they are held to a higher fiduciary standard to their detriment.
+Because investors may not have the time, information or market sophistication to fully understand today’s complex financial products understanding the different standards applicable to the professional they are working with is essential.Registered Investment Advisors vs. Stockbrokers

 The Silver Law Group can help you determine whether an investment loss is the result of a breach of fiduciary duty.
 If an investor suffers losses as a result of a conflict of interest or other misconduct they may be able recover their losses in a FINRA arbitration claim.